istnanosatlab/istSATviewer/README.md

 ./launcher.sh
 ```

-This will automatically launch the gnuradio script, the decoder, and the server.
+This will automatically launch the GNU Radio script, the decoder, and the web server.
 The default script is configured to work with RTL-SDR.
 To use PlutoSDR, you need to change the script name in the config file

 The config file contains the default values that will be used to launch the gnu radio script and the decoder.
 If you want to change any of the default values, you can edit this file to suit your needs.